vladsetup/aux-addon/README.md

+# This is experimental.
-Modified version of aux that shares scan data with your guild.
+Modified version of aux that shares scan data through LFT chat on the turtle wow server.
-This is experimental and I am unsure how well it will work, might run into issues when scanning lots of items in quick succession.
+Whenever your addon updates a daily tooltip it will share price data that others can pick up.
+When doing a "full scan" you will probably hit the chat rate limit.
+I may add message queuing to work around this later on.
+But there's really no need for full scans.

 # aux - WoW 1.12 AddOn